 - Interested in working with a local Chase Mortgage Banker?
-Search for a Mortgage Banker in your area to prequalify online or to request a consultation.
+Search for a Mortgage Banker in your area to request a consultation.

 - You can also work with our national Chase Mortgage Bankers, who assist you online or by phone.
 Getting started is easy.
-You can complete our secure online mortgage prequalification request or call us at 1-800-873-6577.
+You can start the prequalification process online or call us at 1-800-873-6577.
 Once we have a complete application, your Chase Mortgage Banker will provide an estimated closing date.

 What Happens When You Apply